 - You want to streamline your training process and get to work ASAP

-In order to give you a good idea of what top vocational schools can offer you, we gathered data on campus-based and accredited online vocational schools across the country.
+In order to give you a good idea of what best vocational schools can offer you, we gathered data on campus-based and online trade schools across the country.
 Then, we analyzed it to see which ones were came out on top.
 Our rankings address important school traits like program availability, schedule flexibility, career placement numbers, distance education options and more.
 We only considered the certificate and associate degree offerings at each school -- bachelor's degree plans are better suited to traditional universities -- and we made sure to include the job placement numbers and career longevity of graduates.
 You can learn more about our methodology below.

 Degree and certificate programs at vocational schools can typically be completed in under two years.
 Plus, they can qualify you for some of the fastest-growing careers in the country.

 How to Choose a Trade School That's Right for You